BEARING WITNESS TO HISTORY: The One Orlando Collection Initiative

 The One Orlando Collection Initiative is a partnership between Orange County Government and the City of Orlando.
 With assistance and input from numerous community stakeholders and partners, our community is united by the shared goal of expanding our understanding of the events of June 12, 2016, and to document the impact and legacy of the Pulse tragedy.

-To preserve memorial items for the long-term memory of our community and world and create a comprehensive historical record for current and future generations, Orange County’s Regional History Center will be regularly photographing, cataloguing, removing and preserving the tribute items, artifacts and mementoes from the public memorial sites throughout Central Florida.
+To preserve memorial items for the long-term memory of our community and to create a comprehensive historical record for current and future generations, Orange County’s Regional History Center is regularly photographing, cataloguing, removing and preserving the tribute items and mementoes from the public memorial sites throughout Central Florida.
 The Center serves as the repository and caretaker for the physical tribute items, which will be collected and handled with great dignity.